 (This nugget comes from author Alan Arnold, who wrote about the making of The Empire Strikes Back for Lucasfilm.)

 Of course, the Internet age was a while away, but when it arrived, it took the catchy message and ran with it.
-The topic will no doubt be trending again this year, and the official Star Wars Twitter channel has been promoting #StarWarsDay along with the 40th anniversary of The Empire Strikes Back, the grand finale of The Clone Wars and a new Mandalorian docuseries on Disney+.
+The topic will no doubt be trending again this year, and the official Star Wars Twitter channel has been promoting #StarWarsDay along with the launch of the Clone Wars spinoff series The Bad Batch on Disney+.
 Join other fans as they gather virtually on that social network and many others to geek out collectively about the best ways to celebrate the Galaxy Far, Far Away.

 A long time ago, in a galaxy far, far away …